1988 Presidential Election

 “I don’t think so, not at all.”

-The closest thing resembling a downtown in College Station is the Northgate District, home to John Raney’s Texas Aggieland Bookstore.
+The closest thing resembling a downtown in College Station is in fact the Northgate District, home to John Raney’s Texas Aggieland Bookstore.

 Raney’s enterprise has been in existence for nearly 50 years.
 When he first started the establishment, Northgate featured several other bookstores.
 Now, given the nature of digital communications in the “Information Age,” Raney’s business is the last of its kind.
-He sells far more apparel and logoed merchandise than he does textbooks.
+Today he’s mostly in the business of selling apparel and logoed merchandise.

 John Raney says people have changed, too.